NilsCoding/TinyJSTemplate/readme.md

 // result is: 'This is a nice test for dynamic replacement.'
 ```

+# Limitations

+ - TinyJSTemplate used regular expressions to replace the template matches, so the text should not be too long.
+ - There is no minified version (yet) because the file is currently just 2kB.
+If you need one, please compress the original version yourself (you can also shorten the licence header).
+ - Nested/recursive replacements like `${ab.${cd}}` are not supported and due to the complexity needed to implement that I highly doubt it will be supported any time soon.

 # License

 TinyJSTemplate is provided under MIT License, see http://opensource.org/licenses/MIT